-Sanctae is a photographic installation of 21 larger than life female nudes, each adorned with their own hand gilded gold leaf halo.
+Sanctae is a photographic installation of 21 larger than life (8ft x 3ft) secular saints, each adorned with their own hand gilded gold leaf halo.

 Download the artist’s statement on Sanctae (PDF).